Grounds Maintenance Explained: What Does It Cover?

 • Maintenance of hard, functional surfaces (like basketball and tennis courts)

-Which organizations need grounds maintenance?
+Which organizations need ground maintenance?

 Any organization that owns property or a facility with outdoor or natural space will need some form of grounds maintenance.
 Outdoor public facilities that communities use every day immediately to mind: